-- Ensure that measures of student success show growth and improvement over time and student achievement and success to include preliminary indicators such as improved school day attendance, better classroom grades, positive attitude towards school, daily program attendance, on time advancement to the next grade level and on a pathway to high school graduation and career and college readiness.
-Ensure that data collection includes the above indicators. - Stagger accountability provisions to reflect the time needed to affect change.
-For instance, make improved attendance and reduced disciplinary actions an early indicator of success and improved test scores a later indicator.

-Require states and districts to collect data and report on the amount of federal funds used from Title I, 21st CCLC, and IDEA, and the number of children served, through both afterschool and summer learning programs separately.
+- Ensure that measures of student success show growth and improvement over time and go beyond test scores to include preliminary indicators such as improved school day attendance, better classroom grades, daily program attendance, on time advancement to the next grade level.
+Ensure that data collection includes the above indicators. - > Stagger accountability provisions to reflect the time needed to affect change.
+For instance, make improved attendance and reduced disciplinary actions an early indicator of success and improved test scores a later indicator. - ➤ Require states and districts to collect data and report on the amount of federal funds used from Title I, 21st CCLC, and IDEA, and the number of children served, through both afterschool and summer learning programs separately.